Tejalkatalkar/Telco_Customer_Churn_Analysis/Power BI Readme.md

-📊 Customer Churn Analysis – Power BI Dashboard
+### 📊 Customer Churn Analysis – Power BI Dashboard

-## 🔍 End-to-End Business Intelligence Project with Advanced UX, Bookmarks & DAX

 This project presents an end-to-end Power BI dashboard built to analyze customer churn behavior using interactive visuals, advanced DAX measures, bookmarks, slicer automation, and modern UI/UX techniques.
 The goal of this project is to help organizations identify churn-driving factors, improve customer retention strategies, and derive meaningful business insights from customer behavior and service usage patterns.